jiftoo/EvoImage/README.md

 # EvoImage
 ### Fast-_ish_ java hill-climber that can approximate images with triangles!

+#### Inspired by <a href="https://www.youtube.com/watch?v=27PYlj-qNb0" title="www.youtube.com/watch/...">this video</a> authored by the awesome <a href="https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg" title="www.youtube.com/channel/...">Two Minute Papers</a>

 #### I welcome _all_ pull requests: new image examples, typos, bug-fixes, functionality, layout, GUI or typo corrections will for sure be accepted! :)

-Inspired by <a href="https://www.youtube.com/watch?v=27PYlj-qNb0" title="www.youtube.com/watch/...">this video</a> by the awesome <a href="https://www.youtube.com/channel/UCbfYPyITQ-7l4upoX8nvctg" title="www.youtube.com/channel/...">Two Minute Papers</a>

 <hr/>